-- Easy access to your savings flexibility to withdraw your money when you need it. - A range of investment options choose from 7 different Funds to help you reach your investment goals. - Invest for a healthier planet invest with a focus on climate, restrict exposure to harmful sectors, and be represented at company meetings to advocate for positive change. - Actively managed investing with experienced managers focused on sustaining long-term investment performance. - Advice when you need it gain access to a nationwide network of MAS Advisers to help you with your investment decisions, at no additional cost. - Online account manage your investment online whenever it suits you.
+- Easy access to your savings flexibility to withdraw your money when you need it. - A range of investment options choose from 7 different funds to help you reach your investment goals. - Investing your money responsibly restrict exposure to harmful sectors, integrate ESG considerations into investment decisions, and use shareholder voting rights to seek to influence companies to conduct their business in a socially and environmentally responsible manner. - Actively managed investing with experienced managers focused on sustaining long-term investment performance. - Advice when you need it gain access to a nationwide network of MAS Advisers to help you with your investment decisions, at no additional cost. - Online account manage your investment online whenever it suits you.